-Butterfly sleeve is a beautiful sleeve with a puff on top and slightly loose at the hem.
-It is basically a puffed sleeve but one that doesn’t taper off like the normal puffed sleeve, nor ends in a cuff.
-It has a very elegant look and is usually paired with low cut gowns.
-It is a sleeve which is seen in the national costume of Philippines and made popular by the former first lady Imelda.
+The butterfly sleeve is a beautiful sleeve with a puff on top and slightly loose at the hem.
+It is a puffed sleeve that doesn’t taper off like the normal puffed sleeve, nor ends in a cuff.
+It has a very elegant look and is usually paired with low-cut gowns.
+It is a sleeve seen in the national costume of the Philippines and was made popular by the former first lady Imelda.

 The model shown here is wearing a slightly flared butterfly sleeves.

 Checkout the tutorial to make 3 types of puff sleeves